wbzyl/sinatra-static-assets/README.markdown

     rackup -p 3000 rconfig.ru

-This file can be used to deploy to virtual host's root with Passenger.
+This file could **also** be used to deploy to virtual host's root with Passenger.

 To this end, create an Apache2 configuration file with the following
 content: